VERIMAG-Polyhedra/VPL/README.md

 Contributors: Alexis Fouilhé, Alexandre Maréchal, Sylvain Boulmé, Michaël Périn, David Monniaux.
 Developed at Verimag and supported by ANR Verasco and ERC Stator.

-If you find a bug or have any comment, feel free to contact us at <???>
+If you find a bug or have any comment, feel free to contact us at verimag-polyhedra-developers@univ-grenoble-alpes.fr

 # INSTALLATION

-1. From OPAM
+1. __From OPAM__

 	First, add the following repository in your opam system: